benjaminsg/bostonhackstest/README.md

 # Hackathon Practice

-I. The First Rule of Hackathon Practice
+## The First Rule of Hackathon Practice

-  i.
-You don't talk about Hackathon Practice
+### You don't talk about Hackathon Practice

-II.
-The Second Rule of Hacakthon Practice
+## The Second Rule of Hacakthon Practice

-  i.
-You don't talk about Hackathon Practice
+### You don't talk about Hackathon Practice